 ” Structure” is the basis of Hokusai’s paintings and thoughts.
 The structural analysis of the Torii by Hokusai is based on the influence of Confucian education by the Shogunate in the Edo period.
 Originally, there is no such theory in Torii, but it is thought that Hokusai’s original structural painting thinking analyzed Torii in that way. …..
 The proof is the See-through Perspective ” 透視遠近法 Toshi- Enkin-Ho “, which is Hokusai’s technique.

 This suggests the connection between the torii and the I Ching/Ekikyo was Hokusai’s original idea rather than widespread in Shinto.
+(I have since discovered that Yuiitsu (Yoshida) Shinto extensively used the five phases (gogyo) when building their shrines, so there may be a relationship there).
 I would like to explore Hokusai’s interest in Ekikyo and sacred geometry further, including the square, circle and triangle.
 They add another dimension to his art and philosophy and a sense of the milieu he lived in.

 Many artists are inspired by nature and the elements.
 It is a topic that I have written previously about in my ‘sister’ blog FireupWaterdown.
 These posts include ‘Visualising the elements‘ about Turner and artists that I personally know, and one specifically on artists in Tasmania.
 It is a pleasure to add Katsushika Hokusai to the collection.
 There are numerous other elemental Japanese artists who could also be included – a post for another time.